rjsf-team/react-jsonschema-form/README.md

 ### Object Field Template

-Similarly to the `FieldTemplate` you can use an `objectFieldTemplate` to customize how your objects are rendered.
+Similarly to the `fieldTemplate` you can use an `objectFieldTemplate` to customize how your objects are rendered.

 ```jsx